Va1/string-replace-loader/README.md

 $ npm install --save-dev string-replace-loader
 ```

+With release of 2.0.0 the loader is expected to be used in Node v4+ environment.
+Support for Node v3 and lower was dropped, but you can install and use the loader version of 1.3.0 in older environments.

 ## Usage:

 In general, loader allows to perform replacements in a way [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) does (loader uses it internally).
-For instance, it means that if you want to replace all occurences, you should use RegExp in `query.search` with `g` flag in `query.flags`, etc.
+For instance, it means that if you want to replace all occurrences, you should use RegExp-like string in `query.search` with `g` flag in `query.flags`, etc.

 ### Plain replacement: